-Notes: Coefficients and confidence intervals plotted for the marginal effect of newspaper exposure on cross-county commute flows from equation (13), estimated over one hundred mile bins, separately by worker age.
+Notes: The total impact of a one unit increase in Newspaper Exposure is plotted with 95 percent confidence intervals, from equation (13), estimated over one hundred mile bins, separately by worker age.
 Standard errors calculated using the Delta Method.
 The estimated marginal impact for pairs less than one hundred miles apart for each age group are highly negative, at -0.06 (0.04), -0.10 (0.06), and -0.16 (0.06), respectively.